awsdocs/aws-cdk-guide/v2/bootstrapping.md

 ------

-The template is also available in the [AWS CDK GitHub repository](https://github.com/aws/aws-cdk/blob/master/packages/aws-cdk/lib/api/bootstrap/bootstrap-template.yaml)\.
+The template is also available in the [AWS CDK GitHub repository](https://github.com/aws/aws-cdk/blob/main/packages/aws-cdk/lib/api/bootstrap/bootstrap-template.yaml)\.

-Deploy this template using cdk bootstrap \-\-template *TEMPLATE\_FILENAME* or your preferred deployment mechanism for AWS CloudFormation templates\.
-For example, the following command deploys the template using the AWS CLI:
+Deploy this template using the CDK CLI or your preferred deployment mechanism for AWS CloudFormation templates\.
+To deploy using the CDK CLI, run cdk bootstrap \-\-template *TEMPLATE\_FILENAME*\.
+You can also deploy it using the AWS CLI by running the command below, or [deploy to one or more accounts at once using AWS CloudFormation Stack Sets](https://aws.amazon.com/blogs/mt/bootstrapping-multiple-aws-accounts-for-aws-cdk-using-cloudformation-stacksets/)\.

 ------
 #### [ macOS/Linux ]